theop-io/theop-io-static/src/the-library/README.md

 - For YouTube, we guesstimate a default path to a high-quality version of the thumbnail.
 We then attach a listener to the generated `<img>`, monitor for any failures, and fix up failures by calling YouTube's `oembed` API to get a link to a workable thumbnail.
 Starting with the guesstimate is basically just a performance optimization.
 - For Vimeo, we rely on the immensely convenient [vumbnail.com](https://vumbnail.com) to solve the problem for us.

+When the thumbnail is clicked, we delegate to a [Fancybox](https://fancyapps.com/fancybox/) carousel display which builds out full video players on its own.

+### Other approaches considered

+See [this attempt](../experimental/youtube-players/) built around the YouTube Player API.
+The API is somewhat onerous to use (but at least there's a nice wrapper for it).

+This ended up being a sub-optimal solution because loading ten or more `<iframe>`-based players is dog slow.